Age Group

 Resources

-All of the downloadable resource documents for para triathlon are available at the link provided below.
+All of the downloadable resource documents for para triathlon are available by using the link provided below.
 This includes intake forms, pathway information and a full list of international, national and provincial support organizations.

 Click here for all para triathlon publications.